aaliyanah56/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-still on pointers and aarays
+still on pointers and arrays